sendbird/quickstart-desk-ios/README.md

 ## Before getting started

-This section provides the pre-installation steps for Sendbird Desk for iOS sample app.
+This section shows you the prerequisites you need for testing Sendbird Desk for iOS sample app.

 ### Requirements

 - iOS 8.0 or later